stuartd/keymapper/README.md

 I did the work required to port it in 2012 and that's what the current master branch represents.

-### Features

-Key Mapper uses a virtual keyboard to create and show mappings.
-It will change the keyboard to reflect whatever keyboard the user currently has active.
-You can browse the keyboards installed on your PC if you like.

-As a convenience for people who have disabled the Caps Lock, Num Lock or Scroll Lock keys, Key Mapper has a facility to toggle the value of these keys, in case - for example - an application sets Caps Lock on but the key is disabled.

 Support: [mailto:keymappersupport@gmail.com](mailto:keymappersupport@gmail.com)